 T. limonicus was used to study the feasibility of electrophoretic differentiation of strains using polyacrylamide gels.
-After testing several isoenzymes, the esterase system was chosen for its superior polymorphormism.
-Five strains of T. limonicus have been identified.
-The first strain encompasses eight populations from the North Coast of Colom-Two strains were identified from the State of Valle bia.
-(Colombia).
-T. limonicus from Cruz das Almas, Brazil and Puerto España, Trinidad comprises a fourth strain; and a Venezuelan population collected in fifth.
-Carora. а Statistical analyses of esterase banding patterns are in progress to elucidate the phylogenetic relationships among strains.
+After testing several isoenzymes, the esterase system was chosen for its superior polymorphormism. of T. limonicus have been identified.
+The Five strains The first strain encompasses eight populations from the North Coast of Colombia.
+Two strains were identified from the State of Valle (Colombia).
+T. limonicus from Cruz das Almas, Brazil and Puerto España, Trinidad comprises a fourth strain; and a fifth.
+Venezuelan population collected in Carora, а Statistical analyses of esterase banding patterns are in progress to elucidate the phylogenetic relationships among strains.